 Information signs about the convent at Kirkjubæjarklaustur

-Also a door stone from the convent, which connected two rooms.
-It is so worn that the footprints of the nuns can be seen in it.
+Also, a doorstone from the convent that connected two rooms.
+It is so worn that the nuns' footprints can be seen in it.

-It was found in the remains from the 16th-century convent, which was the last of the convents before the Reformation in 1550.
+It was found in the remains of the 16th-century convent, which was the last of the convents before the Reformation in 1550.

 The door-stone at Kirkjubæjarklaustur with the footprints of the nuns

-In my photos above you will see the location of the old convent and beneath the second information sign lies the door-stone in which you can see the footprints.
+In my photos above, you will see the location of the old convent, and beneath the second information sign lies the door-stone, where you can see the footprints.

 Kirkjugólfið - Church floor basalt formations

-By Kirkjubæjarklaustur you will find a very strange natural columnar basalt formation, which looks like a tiled church floor, thus the name kirkjugólf - the church floor.
-It totally looks like it is man-made.
+By Kirkjubæjarklaustur, you will find a bizarre natural columnar basalt formation, which looks like a tiled church floor, thus the name kirkjugólf - the church floor.
+It totally looks man-made.

-But it is actually the top of many vertical hexagonal basalt columns which have been abraded by the surf and glaciers.
+But it is actually the top of many vertical hexagonal basalt columns, which the surf and glaciers have abraded.

 Kirkjugólfið basalt formations